junxit/us-congress-bills-111/bill.md

 # H.R.
 1258

-> To amend the Communications Act of 1934 to prohibit manipulation of caller identification information, and for other purposes.
+> To amend the Communications Act of 1934 to prohibit manipulation of caller ID information, and for other purposes.

 ## § 1.
 Short title